joerivanveen/multisite-landingpages/README.txt

 = Note about deactivation =
 If a subsite administrator deactivates the plugin, its entries in the landingpages / domains table are removed.
-On a network deactivation the table is left in tact for the admin to prune, to conserve resources.
+On a network deactivation the table is left in the database for the admin to prune, to conserve resources.
 It will be dropped on uninstall.
 On a network deactivation the options are removed for each subsite, as long as wp_is_large_network() returns false.
 For large networks, the admin should cleanup the relevant options.
 They are prefixed by ‘ruigehond011’.

 == Screenshots ==

-1. Example page reacting to a specific url

-2. Settings screen (1.2.9)
+1. Settings screen for subsite administrators (1.2.9)

 == Changelog ==